IMBalENce/AstroEBSD/README.md

 #### bin/Astro_Run.m

 Added checks for plugin (`InputUser.Plugin`) in the `Map_All` cases.
 Options are `nordif` or `bcf/hdf5` (default).
-Also changed calls from `bReadEBSP` to `readEBSP`.

-Also added a check to see if a static background is to be generated from patterns or if it is already provided by the user from an image file.
+Changed calls from `bReadEBSP` to `readEBSP`.
+Added a check to see if a static background is to be generated from patterns or if it is already provided by the user from an image file.

 #### bin/EBSP_StaticBG.m

-Included `InputUser` structure in input, since `readEBSP` needs it.
+Included `InputUser` structure in input parameters, since `readEBSP` needs it.

 #### bin/Map_Radon.m